Frequently Asked Questions.

 Can I continue working with my existing psychotherapist?

-We actively encourage clients who have an established working relationship with an existing therapist to continue working with them.
+We actively encourage clients who have an established positive working relationship with an existing therapist to continue working with them.

 Can I still go on holiday?